annie-kayal/project-2/README.md

 - The characters also used a similiar approach as seen on the houses.
 We used props to access the id and used this is in our request.

-- One differing factor was displaying if characters were either part of Dumbledore's Army, the Ministry of Magic, a Death Eater or part of The order.
+- One differing factor was displaying if characters were either part of Dumbledore's Army, the Ministry of Magic, a Death Eater or part of The Order.
 The API response would either provide a boolean on every one of these fields.

-- To display these, we used turney operators on each of the characters and if the boolean was true to display and if not, to display nothing:
+- To display these, we used turnary operators on each of the characters and if the boolean was true to display and if not, to display nothing:

 ```js